UL MBA Insider

 Writing an Effective Proposal

-• Answer any questions your company may ask.
+• Do the research and answer any questions your company may ask.

-• Communicate in a professional manner.
+• Communicate your proposal in a professional manner.

 Why do you want to get an MBA?